GCDigitalFellows/installdri.github.io/sections/python.md

-Download the [Anaconda](https://www.anaconda.com/download/) is distribution of Python.
-This provides a Python programming environment, the Jupyter notebook environment, and the [conda](conda.md) package management system.
+ [Anaconda](https://www.anaconda.com/download/) is a distribution of Python.
+It provides a Python programming environment, the Jupyter notebook environment, and the [conda](conda.md) package management system.

 ## Download Python 3.6: